JetBrains/teamcity-documentation/topics/commit-status-publisher.md

 ### Bitbucket Server

 Commit Status Publisher supports the Bitbucket Server URL in the following format: `http[s]://<hostname>:<port>`.
-Apart from the URL, you need to specify a username and password for authentication.
+Apart from the URL, you need to specify a username and password or an access token for authentication.

+To get a token for the **Access Token** authentication type, сlick the **Acquire** button.
+If you are not signed in to your Bitbucket Server / Data Center account, TeamCity will ask for access to it.
-If you switch the **Authentication Type** to "Access Token", TeamCity will display a list of [configured OAuth connections](configuring-connections.md#Bitbucket+Server+and+Data+Center) to Bitbucket Server / Data Center.
+After you sign in, TeamCity will display a list of [configured OAuth connections](configuring-connections.md#Bitbucket+Server+and+Data+Center) to Bitbucket Server / Data Center.
 Click the **Acquire** button next to a required connection to obtain an access token.
+TeamCity will the information about the user that obtained the token and the connection that provided it.

 <img src="dk-CSP-BBServerToken.png" width="708" alt="Acquire access token for Bitbucket Server"/>